See girls climb to the top and enjoy the thrill of abseiling down - thanks to your instruction

 How do I get started?

-- Contact your local commissioner, who will put you in touch with your county outdoor activities adviser.
+- Contact your local commissioner, who'll put you in touch with your county outdoor activities adviser.

 - They'll be able to keep you up-to-date on trainings taking place.
-You can also book onto a course at one of our activity centres - look out for courses in the Adventure Made Easy catalogue or visit the activity centres website.
+You can also book onto a course at one of our activity centres - look out for courses on the activity centres website.

 Renewing your qualification